jhd3197/Prompture/README.md

 - **OllamaDriver**: Cost = $0.00 (free local models)
 - **OpenAIDriver**: Cost automatically calculated based on the model
 - **ClaudeDriver**: Cost automatically calculated based on the model
+- **AzureDriver**: Cost automatically calculated based on the model

 ## Batch Running and Testing Prompts